JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 ---
-title: 'MultilayerGraphs.jl: A Julia package for the creation, manipulation and analysis of the structure, dynamics and functions of multilayer graphs'
+title: 'MultilayerGraphs.jl: A Julia package for the Creation, Manipulation and Analysis of Multilayer Graphs'
 tags:
   - Julia
   - Graphs